agusmakmun/scan-unused-requirements/README.md

 Python tool to scan all unused packages in requirements.txt file for your project.

+## Background

+One popular tool for checking requirements in a Python project is `pipdeptree`.
+However, the problem arises when we don't know which packages listed in the `requirements.txt` file are actually being used in the project.
+It's easy to check if your project is small, but as your project grows larger, it becomes a headache to check each one individually.

+So, this tool comes in handy for easily identifying which exact packages are actually unused in our project.

+> **Note:** Don't forget to double cross-check after finding the unused packages, \
+> because sometimes they are used in different cases without being imported in the code. \
+> For example: `argon2-cffi` used in `settings.PASSWORD_HASHERS = ["django.contrib.auth.hashers.Argon2PasswordHasher", ...]` for Django.

+## Usage

 ```bash
 (env-myproject) ➜  myproject git:(development) ✗ python scan.py -r requirements.txt -p .